 But pay close attention to what I'm saying ...
 HDMI versions like 1.4 and 2.0 are related to the equipment,

-Exactly, your old cable will serve because the pin patterns are the same, do not think you have something super special on a new cable that the seller wants to push you, the default is on the devices and not on the cables, so it is not necessary to swap for new and more expensive ones.
+Your old cable will work because the pin patterns are the same, don't think there is something super special on a new cable that the seller wants to push you, so it is not necessary to swap for new and more expensive ones.

-HDMI cables that used for versions like 1.4 will work for version 2.0, buy good quality cables but do not pay to high for them, keep in mind the recommendation of 15 meters and do not fall for someone pushing you ninjas HDMI cables that exceed this distance at more expensive prices, if you need to go beyond this distance use repeaters.
+HDMI cables that are used for versions like 1.4 will work for version 2.0, just keep in mind you need to follow the recommendation of maximum of 15 meters and if your CCTV application exceeds this distance you need to use HDMI extenders that use UTP (network) cables.